Updated May 30, 2023

 The Appy Way

-As a small business owner, it might make sense for you to simply plug in.
+As a small business owner, it might make sense for you to plug in.
 For instance, in India, an app called Peppertap delivers groceries to your doorstep.
 Their modus operandi is simple: they tie up with local grocers and station their delivery people at local grocery stores.
-When an order arrives on the app, they simply fulfil it from the store to the customer’s location.
+When an order arrives on the app, they fulfill it from the store to the customer’s location.
 Now, if you are in the business of groceries, you might want to tie up with Peppertap, considering they do all the service for you.
 At some level, most of the big online retailers do this.